 The beauty of barbecuing is that it can be as simple or as complex as you like and still taste delicious.

-To offer you some inspiration, we’ve put together a list of deliciously varied barbecue recipes, which we hope will stir up your appetite.
+To offer some inspiration, we’ve put together a list of deliciously varied barbecue recipes, which we hope will stir up your appetite.
 From Moroccan lamb chops and succulent ribeye steaks, to honey-glazed halloumi and jackfruit burgers, here are eight tasty barbecue recipes to try during the sunny season.

 1. Teriyaki glazed barbecue salmon